ItsJonQ/jonquach/src/pages/prefs.md

 I was a heavy [Vim](https://github.com/ItsJonQ/dotfiles/tree/master/vim) user for several years.
 My decision to switch over to something... non-Vim... came from the realization that I would often forget how to type normally, without using Vim commands.

-My emails, notes, Pull Request descriptions, would have `:i`, `:w` or `jjjjjjjjjjjj` all over the place.
+My emails, notes, Pull Request descriptions, would have `i`, `:w` or `jjjjjjjjjjjj` all over the place.

 ##### VS Code Theme?